MikeBrownUK/OutputStreams/README.md

 As an example of the std::endl issue, please consider:

-myStream << SetDefaultPriority( 0 ); // the default
+myStream << DefaultPriority( 0 ); // the default

-myStream << SetFilter( 4 ) << Priority( 4 ) << “All output now has priority 4 until next flush.
+myStream << Filter( 4 ) << Priority( 4 ) << “All output now has priority 4 until next flush.
 Current stream filter permits priorities 0-4, so this text will reach output destination” << endl << Priority( 5 ) << “This text would be on a new line, following flush and with priority reset to 0, but as we have injected a new priority level, 5, this text segment will actually be discarded” << endl;

 The above works correctly, outputting the first text line and rejecting the second but if you were to change the first endl (actually a mbp::streams::endl) to std::endl, the second segment would reach the output target too, because the stream reference has become a basic_ostream<> reference at that point and the Priority(5) manipulator and any other OutputStream behaviour you might expect after that just won't occur.